Exclusive: Nissan halts joint development of luxury cars with Daimler - sources

 The retreat on luxury compacts leaves intact the sharing of engines between Infiniti and Mercedes, and small cars between Renault and Daimler's Smart.
 The three groups also collaborate on vans and pickups.

-But joint premium car development for Mexican production was "one of the largest projects between the Renault-Nissan alliance and Daimler", Ghosn said when unveiling the programme in 2014.
+But joint premium car development for Mexican production was "one of the largest projects between the Renault-Nissan alliance and Daimler", Ghosn said when unveiling the program in 2014.

 A year later, after upgrading its plant in Sunderland, England, Nissan began building the Infiniti Q30 hatchback on the current MFA architecture developed for the Mercedes A-Class and derivatives.
 The plant added the QX30 SUV in 2016, extending Infiniti's push into smaller vehicles.